tetherball88/maras/docs/MCM_Settings.md

   - Recommended: **Enabled** if you’re using SkyrimNet and like dynamic storytelling.
 - **Min relationship rank for dialogue:**
   - Default: **-4** – allows romance with enemies and positive relationships.
+- **Action Confirmations** (all four options):
+  - Default: **Enabled** – recommended for most players to maintain control over major relationship decisions.
+  - Disable if you prefer full AI autonomy.
 - **Log level:**
   - Default: **warning** – good for most players.
 - **Log destination:**
   - Default: **file** – safe and standard.
 - **Enable always success for engagement:**
-  - Default: **Disabled**, unless you’re testing or embracing full Dragonborn narcissism.
+  - Default: **Disabled**, unless you're testing or embracing full Dragonborn narcissism.
 - **Enable polygamy (bypasses quest):**
   - Default: **Disabled**, unless you want to skip the polygamy quest and enable multiple marriages immediately.